Patrick Kane Game Preview: Red Wings vs. Flyers

 Kane Season Stats Insights

-- In 5 games this season, Kane has a plus-minus of -6, while averaging 19:16 on the ice per game.
+- Kane has a goal in two of eight games this season, but has to post a multi-goal effort.

-- In one of five games this year, Kane has scored a goal, but has not finished a game with two or more.
+- In four of eight games this season, Kane has recorded a point, including two games with two or more points.

-- In two of five games this year, Kane has registered a point, but he has no games with multiple points.
+- In three of eight games this year, Kane has had an assist, including one match with at least two.

-- Kane has yet to register two or more assists in a game this season out of the five games he's played.

-- The implied probability is 58.8% that Kane hits the over on his points prop total based on the odds.
+- The implied probability that Kane hits the over on his points over/under is 58.8%, based on the odds.

-- There is an implied probability of 40.8% of Kane going over his assist prop bet, considering the moneyline odds.
+- Kane has an implied probability of 42.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.